lincolnnguyen18/weespeak/README.md

 - User can choose a permanent wake up time
 - User can change wake up time once a week
 - User can list goals for day at that wake up time
+- User can list up to three unfinished goals at a time
 - User can record completion of goals
 - User can make daily goal completion public to all users
 - User can make daily goal completion visible only to chosen users (default is just themself)